PritamChaudhari23/Software-Notes/9. Software Engineering/Software industry.md

 ==============================================================

 Service based organisation:

-Resource billing
+- Resource billing
-Shadow resources
+- Shadow resources
+- Resource sharing between multiple projects
+- Client interviews: Coding test and interview of billable resource before project onboarding
-How does that organisation earn revenue?
+- How does that organisation earn revenue?
-How much does the client pay?
+- How much does the client pay?
-When does he do cost cutting?
+- When does he do cost cutting?
-How is the client?
+- How is the client?

+Things:

-Townhall meetings
+- Townhall meetings
+- Freelancing

 ---